NEONScience/NEON-Data-Skills/tutorials/R/R-basics/Set-Working-Directory-In-R.md

 ## The R Working Directory
-In `R`, the working directory is the directory where `R` starts when looking for any file to open (as directed by a file path) and where it saves any output.
+In R, the working directory is the directory where R starts when looking for any file to open (as directed by a file path) and where it saves any output.

-Without a working directory all `R` scripts would need the full file path written any time we wanted to open or save a file.
+Without a working directory all R scripts would need the full file path written any time we wanted to open or save a file.
 It is more efficient if we have a **base file path** set as our **working directory** and then all file paths written in our scripts only consist of the file path relative to that base